gusztavvargadr/workstations/README.md

 All of them support an easy, source-controlled way of installing and configuring the most common development tools for the related stacks, and the management of the source code of your projects, based on [Vagrant] with [Hyper-V] / [VirtualBox] and [Chef]:

-- Managing the core [OS][ComponentsOS] settings, installing features and custom packages.
+- Managing [OS][ComponentsOS] settings, installing features and custom packages.
 - Working with [Git][ComponentsGit] and [SVN][ComponentsSVN] repositories.
 - Managing [NuGet][ComponentsNuGet] sources.
 - Downloading [Vagrant][ComponentsVagrant] boxes and pulling [Docker][ComponentsDocker] images.